epicserve/django-base-site/readme.rst

 Add a site:

-*Note: The static assets won't show up until you deploy to Heroku a second time.*
+**Note: The admin static assets won't show up until you deploy to Heroku a second time.
+Not sure why. **

 * Go to /admin/sites/site/add/
 * Add your site